Oderjunkie/TwiXKit/README.md

 #### Other
 ---
 TwiXKit is currently only maintained for Google Chrome.
-Sorry IE, Firefox, Brave, and more users!
+Sorry IE, Brave, and more users!

 ## Feature list
 ---